IBM/ansible-automation-for-lmt/README.md

 ### Configure Ansible to manage the selected computers

 To use Ansible for automation, you need a control node where you can run the Ansible playbook.
 The control node might be on the same machine as the LMT server.
-Control node communicates with the managed notes (endpoints) and collects the disconnected scanner output.
+Control node communicates with the managed nodes (endpoints) and collects the disconnected scanner output.

 **Requirements**